B-ki/ft_containers/README.md

 ## How to use it ?

-Run ./test.sh in order to compile 2 executable, one using ft (fourty-two) namespace, and the other using std namespace.
-The output of several tests will be redirected in 2 txt files, and the diff between them will be the final output.
+Run ./test.sh in order to compile 2 executable, one using ft (forty-two) namespace, and the other using std namespace.
+The output of several tests will be redirected in 2 .txt files, and the diff between them will be the final output.

 There should be only time difference, otherwise it means that ft_containers don't work like std containers.